About The Project

 A searchable, structured view of UK employment tribunal decisions.

-Search employment tribunal decisions by employer, outcome, claim type, date, and compensation signals.
+Find employment tribunal judgments by employer, outcome, claim type, date, or compensation.
+Every case is full-text searchable.

-Turn raw judgments into trend data, respondent histories, compensation patterns, and claim-level views.
+Turn raw judgments into trend data — respondent histories, compensation benchmarks, and claim-type breakdowns across thousands of cases.

 Annual indexing coverage

-Coverage is expanding as more GOV.UK decisions are indexed.
+Coverage expands as more GOV.UK decisions are indexed.

 2026